 The display resolution is the number of distinct pixels that can be displayed in the screen’s dimensions width and height.
 In the table (Q5) you find the different resolutions in brackets.
 For example a screen with a 1024x600 resolution means there are 1024 rows and 600 columns of pixels.
 Thus the screen consists of a total of 614400 pixels which are almost 2 million sub-pixels.

 If you discover more pixel faults, regardless of their type, you are entitled to make a warranty claim.
-In such cases, please contact the Toshiba Support Centre or your preferred Authorised Toshiba Service Provider in order to make a warranty claim.
+In such cases, please contact the Dynabook Support Centre or your preferred Authorised Dynabook Service Provider in order to make a warranty claim.